 Once our reviews are in place, we’ll push on to show you what you need to look out for on the buying trail.

-Dig in and explore this nifty workhorses…
+Dig in and explore these nifty workhorses…

 I. The 8 Best Japanese Rice Cookers

-1. Our #1 Pick: Zojirushi NS-ZCC10 Neuro Fuzzy 5 1/2-Cup Rice Cooker & Warmer
+1. Our #1 Pick: Zojirushi NS-ZCC10 Neuro-Fuzzy 5 1/2-Cup Rice Cooker & Warmer

 If you’re hunting for the best Japanese rice cooker, we feel the best all-rounder is this 5 ½-cup gem from Zojirushi.
 This brand dominates this space with just cause: they make awesome rice cookers that don’t bankrupt you.